lovisalindquist/PopulationGeneticsProject/README.md

     'Start' - representing start position of segment (bp) 'End' - representing end position of segment (bp)

-If these column names are not present in the file, the script terminates with an error message.
+If applying CIRCibd on a different data set and these column names are not present in the file, the script terminates with an error message.
 To solve this, either change the column names accordingly, or modify the python script to search for the column names specified in the file.

 The data is parsed with the short data on the demographic origin and age, named AADR_Short.csv (see above)